francopub/francopub.github.io/README.md

 - Incorporate logos and icons
 - Refer to http://kylethacker.com
 - Make navbar white, make the active link subtler
+- Remove date stamp from preview of blog posts

 ## Projects to add